 Research shows that acupuncture can help prevent some

 herb has been shown to help prevent migraines in some people.2

 that—some small studies show—may help prevent migraines in some people.2

 Magnesium.
 Studies have found that some people with migraines have low levels

 of magnesium in the brain.
 Taking magnesium may help prevent migraines.2

 Menthol.
 There is some evidence that a menthol solution rubbed on the forehead can stop or reduce migraine headache pain.3

 Riboflavin (vitamin B2).
 This vitamin may help prevent migraines.2

 Coenzyme Q10.
 In a small study, this supplement worked to reduce the number of migraines for some people.2

-For people who haven't been able to reduce the number of or control their headaches with medicine, stimulation of certain nerves in the face with mild electric current may help prevent migraines.4 For this treatment, electrodes are placed on your forehead for 20 minutes every day.
+For people who haven't been able to reduce the number of or control their headaches with medicine, stimulation of certain nerves in the head with mild electric current may help.
 If you have severe and frequent migraines and have not been able to control them with medicine, you may want to ask your doctor if this kind of treatment is available in your area.